BrettWitty/convolution/README.md

-This is an archive of the entire code, planning and artifacts for the abandoned game "Convolution" by Brett Witty.
-It is preserved so people can learn from the code for working example, or the rest of it as cautionary examples.
+This is an archive of the entire code, planning and artifacts for the abandoned game "Convolution" by Brett Witty (brettwitty@brettwitty.net).
+It is preserved so people can learn from the code for working example, and the design documents as cautionary examples.

+I'll take PRs for the externals of the project, but not anything in `v1`, `v2` or `archives`.
+Feel free to contact me about the project.

 ## History